-URENIO and INTELSPACE offer research, consulting services, and technology solutions for the development and management of innovation systems and intelligent cities.
-Authorities wishing to adopt the smart city paradigm should follow a model that scales up the use of resources from research and learning to strategy elaboration per city ecosystem, and finally to development of applications and technology solutions.
+URENIO Research offers research, consulting services, and technology solutions for the development and management of systems of innovation and intelligent cities.
+Authorities wishing to adopt the intelligent/smart city paradigm should follow a model that scales up the use of resources from learning to strategy elaboration per city ecosystem, and to the development of projects, applications, e-services, and technology solutions.

-Areas of services provision cover all domains of cities: the innovation economy; quality of life in the city; infrastructure and utilities; and city governance.
+Areas of services provided cover all domains of cities: the innovation economy; quality of life in the city; infrastructure and utilities; and city governance, in particular:

 Intelligent city / smart city strategy and planning, including elaboration and consulting on the main strategy stages, such as background, SWOT or trends or futures analysis; vision development; setting of priorities and objectives; strategy design and intervention logic; action plan including best projects globally; flagship projects design; implementation, budget, and time schedule.